hfm1026/SIM/README.md

 done
 ```

-4. The results of model and prediction accuracy are saved in 'result'.
-The model performances of test data are saved in 'metric' file  and long Agos predict probability is saved in 'inference' file.
-The model and data for each iterative step are saved in file start with "step"
+4. The results of model and prediction accuracy are saved in `result`.
+The model performances of test data are saved in `metric` file  and long Agos predict probability is saved in `inference` file.
+The model and data for each iterative step are saved in file start with `step`.
+The `metrics.xlsx` in `result` file  is the filter results of pLDDT, probability of protein solubility, and ΔG.